sangbhan/Highly_upregulated_miRNA_prediction/README.md

 # miRNA motif discovery
-This program finds overexpressed motifs and predicts overexpressed miRNAs for a given transcriptome data.
+This program finds overexpressed miRNAs for a given transcriptome data.